otvin/compiler2/README.md

 * Ability to do relational operations comparing Integer and Real types, and relational operations involving enumerated types.
 * abs(), sqr(), sin(), cos(), exp(), ln(), sqrt(), trunc(), round(), chr(), ord(), succ(), pred(), and odd()
 * Boolean operators not, or, and
-* Type Definitions, including Subrange Types and Enumerated Types
+* Type Definitions, including Subrange Types, Enumerated Types, and arrays.

 Compiler2 also uses the official BNF from the ISO standard, whereas Compiler1 used a BNF that I updated based on a variation I had downloaded from a random website.